folio-org/mod-reservoir/README.md

-# ReShare Index
+# mod-shared-index

-Copyright (C) 2021 The Open Library Foundation
+Copyright (C) 2021-2022 The Open Library Foundation

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

 ## Introduction

 A service that generates an index of bibliographic records and items for the purpose of consortial re-sharing.
 The index is made as simple as possible in order to be optimized for fast loading.